Matt Groening: Early life and education

 Groening's grandfather, Abram A. Groening, was a professor at Tabor College, a Mennonite Brethren liberal arts college in Hillsboro, Kansas, before moving to Albany College (now known as Lewis and Clark College) in Oregon in 1930.

 Groening was raised in Portland and attended Ainsworth Elementary School and Lincoln High School.
 Following his high school graduation in 1972, Groening attended The Evergreen State College in Olympia, Washington, a liberal arts school that he described as "a hippie college, with no grades or required classes, that drew every weirdo in the Northwest."
 He served as the editor of the campus newspaper, The Cooper Point Journal, for which he also wrote articles and drew cartoons.
-Groening graduated with a Bachelor of Arts in journalism in 1977.
+Groening almost graduated with a Bachelor of Arts in journalism in 1977.
+He left before completing his degree.
 He befriended fellow cartoonist Lynda Barry after discovering that she had written a fan letter to Joseph Heller, one of Groening's favorite authors, and had received a reply.
 Groening has credited Barry with being "probably [his] biggest inspiration."
 He first became interested in cartoons after watching the Disney animated film One Hundred and One Dalmatians as well as Monty Python.